Healthdirect Free Australian health advice you can count on.

 What is an absence seizure?

-Absence seizures used to be called ‘petit mal’ seizures.
+Absence seizures used to be called 'petit mal' seizures.
+You may have heard them be referred to as silent seizures.
 They are a form of epilepsy, a condition that disrupts the electrical activity in the brain, causing the seizure.

 What are the symptoms of an absence seizure?

-There are other, less common types of absence seizure with different symptoms:
+There are less common types of absence seizure with different symptoms:

-• atypical absence seizure, which can be more gradual and may involve the person also slumping or jerking.
+• Atypical absence seizures — these can be more slow to start and stop, and may involve the person also slumping or falling.

-• myoclonic absence, where the person rhythmically jerks their shoulder or arms or twitches their face.
+• Myoclonic absence seizures — where the person rhythmically jerks their shoulders or arms or twitches their face.

-• absence with eyelid myoclonia, where the eyelids jerk and the eyes roll upwards.
+• Absence seizures with eyelid myoclonia — where the eyelids jerk and the eyes roll upwards.

-It’s a good idea to video an absence seizure on your phone, if you can.
+If you live with someone who you think might be having seizures, it's a good idea to try to video or record the absence seizure.
 Seeing exactly what happens during the seizure can help your doctor to make an accurate diagnosis.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.